 A: There are a number of test frameworks to use and I’m a big fan of chefspec.
 The proposed workflow was an example of the types of functions we may want.
 I would recommend both testing your code with chefspec and testing your resulting infrastructure with serverspec at different points in your development lifecycle.

-Q: What is the best method of using Chef master/master or master/slave setup?
+Q: What is the best method of using Chef controller/controller or controller/agent setup?

 A: High Availability in Chef is accomplished as active/passive.